exakat/exakat-docs/Reference/Rules/Type/ShouldBeSingleQuote.rst

   Use single quote for simple strings.

 `Static <https://www.php.net/manual/en/language.oop5.static.php>`_ content inside a string, that has no single quotes nor escape sequence (such as \n or \t), should be using single quote delimiter, instead of double quote.
+If you have too many of them, don't loose your time switching them all.
+If you have a few of them, it may be good for consistence.

 .. code-block:: php